• Home

 By conventional measures, I did succeed.

-What became increasingly clear over time, however, was the cost of continuing to belong once I stopped conforming to ways of relating that were causing visible harm — not only to me, but to those around me.
+Over time, however, it became clear that continuing to belong came at a personal cost once I stopped conforming to ways of relating that were causing visible strain — not only to me, but to those around me.

 It also clarified everything.